its-philipp/afga_adaptive_finance_governance_agent/README.md

 ## Success Criteria

-- ✅ 3 LangGraph agents communicate via A2A/MCP
+- ✅ 3 LangGraph agents communicate via A2A protocol
 - ✅ Transaction processing with approve/reject/HITL decisions
 - ✅ Adaptive memory stores and retrieves learned exceptions
 - ✅ KPIs calculated and displayed in Streamlit